 - Cooking spray, butter, or coconut oil for greasing the pan

 - Place a non-stick skillet on the stove over medium heat.
-Spray with cooking spray or use butter or coconut oil and let melt.
+Spray with cooking spray or use a little butter or coconut oil and let melt.

 - Mix the eggs, protein powder, and baking powder in a large bowl.
-Add the water or almond milk a little at a time until the batter is pancake batter consistency.
-You may not need all of the water.
+Add the sour cream or Greek Yogurt and mix to combine.

-- Using a 1/3 cup measure, pour out the batter into the skillet.
+- Using a ¼ cup measure, pour out the batter into the skillet.
 I was able to make 3 at a time.
-They are ready to flip when bubble start to form on the top.
+They are ready to flip when bubbles start to form on the top and around the edges are set.

-- Serve with butter, sugar free syrup, and chocolate chips.
+- Serve with butter, sugar free syrup, and chocolate chips or blueberries.

 - You can try this with other protein powders but I cannot guarantee it will work.
 I have heard that Quest protein powder also works well for protein recipes.
 It really needs to be a protein powder that tastes good on it's own!